nicolemors/nextjs-blog/posts/segmentation.md

 #### The Process

+To kick-off, and a various strategic phases in the process the team (Product, Design, Engineering) took part in <a href="">Design Sprints.</a> These were approximately week long efforts where the team came to Portland and worked together doing research, whiteboarding, ideation, prototyping and testing.
-Led, organized, and facilitated multiple design sprints where the team aligned strategically on goals, assumptions and outcomes.
+My part was to organize, lead and facilitate the Design Sprint so the team to align strategically on goals, assumptions and outcomes.

 <figure>
     <img src="/images/segmentation-map 1.png" alt="User Experience Map" />